-We have a letter of credit facility (the "LC Facility") under which Bank of America, N.A., has agreed to administer the issuance of letters of credit on our behalf.
+We also have a letter of credit facility ("LC Facility") under which Bank of America, N.A., has agreed to administer the issuance of letters of credit on our behalf.
 The LC Facility requires us to maintain deposits of cash or other approved investments in amounts that approximate our outstanding letters of credit and contains customary restrictive covenants.
 In addition, our wholly owned subsidiary, Xcerra, has arrangements with various financial institutions for the issuance of letters of credit and bank guarantees.
-As of September 28, 2019, \$1.3 million was outstanding under standby letters of credit and bank guarantees.
+As of March 28, 2020, \$0.3 million was outstanding under standby letters of credit and bank guarantees.